lakal3/VGE/readme.md

 Some lower level functions are implemented in C++.
 See [VGE architecture](docs/architecture.md) for more description of why and how VGE is implemented.

 On Windows, you don't have to install C/C++ compiler.
-Instead you can use prebuilt C++ VGELib.dll.
+You can use prebuilt C++ VGELib.dll.
 Windows implementation don't use CGO at all!

 Copy prebuilt/win_amd64/VGELib.dll to some directory in your search PATH or update searchpath to include prebuilt directory.
-Alternatively you can [build](docs/build_vgelib.md) VGELib.dll yourself.
+Alternatively you can [build VGELib](docs/build_vgelib.md) VGELib.dll yourself.

 If you plan to do any more thing on Vulkan or VGE, I also recommend to installing [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
 Vulkan SDK contains SPIR-V compiler that you will need when developing you own shaders.